keurfonluu/disba/README.md

 Likewise, `GroupDispersion` can be used for group velocity.

-**`disba`**'s API is consistent between all its classes which are initialized and called in the same fashion.
-Eigenfunctions are calculated as follow:
+**`disba`**'s API is consistent across all its classes which are initialized and called in the same fashion.
+Thus, eigenfunctions are calculated as follow:

 ```python
 from disba import EigenFunction